Test Results and Member Lineages

 Co., NC, he is presumed to be a descendant of Jacob I.

 These Haplogroup I1-AS5 STRAUBs and STROUPs have the distinction of

 being cousins of President Barack OBAMA through his mother, Stanley

 of Johann Pieter STRAUB I.

-Of our seven Haplogroup I2 members, six were tested at FTDNA, while
+Of our ten Haplogroup I2 members, nine were tested at FTDNA, while one

-one was tested at SMGF.
-Three are a form of I2a and four are some
+was tested at SMGF.
+Five are a form of I2a and five are a form of

 = I-M423 — Dinaric-S Cluster